bharatari/newshub-authentication/README.md

 $ feathers help                           # Show all commands
 ```

+## Features

+### Access Control System

+Our access control system, located primarily in the `/utils/access.js` file, is designed to be flexible, scalable and extensible.
+Roles act as user groups and permission presets while permissions are granular levels of access control.
+Roles can also generally refer to both roles and permissions in certain cases.
+For example, the field to include a user's roles and permissions on a user record is simply called `roles`.

 ## Help

 For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).